butlin/presentations/MEDI2101 Wk 6_2 cardiovascular regulation2.md

 ---
 <!-- .slide: data-auto-animate-restart -->
-## LO2.3.7 Understand how changes in blood volume alter systemic arterial blood pressure
+## LO2.3.8 Provide an overview of the Renin Angiotensin Aldosterone System (RAAS)
-<p class="citation">Covered only briefly in this lecture.<br>See this week's online module in iLearn</p>
+<p class="citation">Touched no only briefly in this lecture.<br>See this week's online module in iLearn.</p>

 ---
 <!-- .slide: data-auto-animate-restart -->
-## LO2.3.9 Identify cardiovascular and respiratory anatomy using surface body markers.

-<p class="citation">and review of LO2.1.8 Name and identify the major anatomy of the mediastinum and the heart and explain the function of each structure, and <br>LO2.2.9 Name and identify the anatomy of the major blood vessels.<br>LO2.3.9 also covered in part in Week 3 anatomy material.<br>See this week's anatomy material in iLearn and attend this week's anatomy class.</p>
+## Anatomy lectorial: review.